 My first time through, I sent all my planes back to base, except for a mix of fighters and surveillance, which I sent to provide cover over the Waller and her sister ship DDE Cony.
 It wasn’t at all clear to me how much fuel I had, and I didn’t want to risk any losses through stupidly stranding my planes too far from my new base.
 It didn’t help that the planes were constantly complaining that I didn’t seem to know what I was doing, given that they’d already been given the “Return To Base” order at game start.

 Is there a commander alive that, at the outset of hostilities, not only fail to provide a defensive fighter patrol over his own base, but ensure that all his available aircraft are unavailable, due to refueling and rearming?
-That’s essentially what I was doing, and the scenario is designed to punish the play for focusing on the goal but ignoring defense.
-At the start of the scenario, there is already a flight of inbound Tu-4 “Bull” bombers, armed with nukes, headed for the base.
-With no defense, it is an instant loss, even before the start.
+That’s essentially what I was doing, and the scenario is designed to punish the player for focusing on the goal but ignoring defense.
+With no defense, those Tu-4s are going to mean is an instant loss, even before the player gets started hunting for the ships.

 Doing It Right